codepr/codepr.github.io/_posts/2024-09-28-battletank.md

 - An array of tanks
 - Each tank has 1 bullet

-Simple and easy to keep in sync, the server is only required to update the coordinates of each tank and bullet and send them to the clients.
+Short and sweet, to keep in sync, the server is only required to update the coordinates of each tank and bullet and send them to the clients.
+This structure is probably where additional improvements mentioned in the intro paragraph could live, power ups, walls, bullets and their kinds, mines etc.

 <hr>
 **game_state.h**
 <hr>